PARENTAL ALIENATION LAWYER

 A final word

-Parental alienation is a very serious crime and in its most extreme form can turn a child against a parent for several years, with some instances of parental alienation syndrome lasting well into adulthood.
+Parental alienation is a very serious issue and in its most extreme form can turn a child against a parent for several years, with some instances of parental alienation syndrome lasting well into adulthood.
 Fennell, Briasco, & Associates will work around the clock to tackle suspected cases of parental alienation to increase the likelihood of a reunion between the affected parent and child.
 Call our law firm today at (770) 956-4030 for a free consultation.